ClickHouse/ClickHouse/docs/en/operations/table_engines/mergetree.md

 The `TTL` clause can be set for the whole table and for each individual column.
 If `TTL` is set for the whole table, individual `TTL` for columns are ignored.

 The table must have the column of the [Date](../../data_types/date.md) or [DateTime](../../data_types/datetime.md) data type.
 This date column should be used in the `TTL` clause.
-You can only set lifetime of the data as an interval from the date column value.
+You can only set lifetime of the data as an interval of time that starts from the date column value.

 ```
 TTL date_time + interval